pyecharts/pyecharts/README.md

 [pyecharts-snapshot](https://github.com/pyecharts/pyecharts-snapshot) is a library which renders the output of pyecharts as a png, jpeg, gif image or a pdf file at command line or in your code.

-See more detail at the repositoty.
+See more detail at that repositoty.

 ## Platform Support